SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 and let's call him `Dennis`.

-By default if we simply instantiate a `Dinosaur` and do nothing else, the dino *should* be accepting visitors until GenLab tells us otherwise so `assertTrue()` that Dennis `isAcceptingVisitors()`
+By default if we simply instantiate a `Dinosaur` and do nothing else, the dino *should* be accepting visitors until GenLab tells us otherwise, so `assertTrue()` that Dennis `isAcceptingVisitors()`

 Below this test, add another called `testIsNotAcceptingVisitorsIfSick()`.
 And